savonet/book/streaming.md

 \index{contents}

 The wake-up message above carries two pieces of information which look like the same thing.
-The _frame type_ is what the typechecker inferred, and the frame type may still contain variables.
+The _frame type_ is what the typechecker inferred, and may still contain variables.
 The _content type_ is what the source will actually produce, with every parameter fixed: `{audio=pcm(stereo)}` says two channels of raw audio and nothing else.
 Liquidsoap drops types during execution for efficiency reasons, so the content type is computed again at wake up, from